-If the explosive detonates in the explorer, the vehicle is damaged beyond repair.
+If the explosive detonates in the explorer the vehicle is damaged beyond repair.
 Even then, another explorer can tow it out of the way to allow the characters access to the weapons cache.

-The weapons are hidden beneath a plasticrete slab that matches the rest of the floor.
-Any technician can automatically lo cate the switch that moves the slab.
-Beneat h it, still in their transportation crates, are the items listed in table 4.
+The weapons are hidden beneath a plascrete slab that matches the rest of the floor.
+Any technician can automatically locate the switch that moves the slab.
+Beneath it, still in their transportation crate, are the items listed in table 4.

-TABLE 4.
-CDC COMPOUND WEAPONS CACHE
+TABLE 4: CDC COMPOUND WEAPONS CACHE

-Players should note on their characterr record sheets all additional items their characters carry from this cache.
+Players should note on their character record sheets all additional items their characters carry from this cache.

 - 20 power beltpacks (50 SEU)

 - 10 power backpacks (100 SEU)

 - 2 heavy lasers

 - 2 recoilless rifles

 - 25 recoilless shells

 - 2 rocket launchers

-- 20 rockets (for rocket launcher)
+- 20 rockets for rocket launchers

 - 3 heavy weapon swivel mounts

-- 20 bulletclips for each PC's rifle and pistol
+- 20 bulletclips (10 rifle, 10 pistol)

-- 20 jetclips for each PC's rifle and pistol
+- 20 jetclips (10 rifle, 10 pistol)

 The swivel mounts fit easily around the roof hatch of any explorer.
 A technician needs one hour to install a swivel mount and one heavy weapon on an explorer.
-No more than one heavy weapon can be mounted on one of these vehicles.
+No more than one heavy weapon can be mounted on each of these vehicles.

-Delta .4 PREPARING TO LEAVE
+DELTA SUBSECTION 4 PREPARING TO LEAVE